Build a custom credit card payments extension

 If you don't want to process a capture request, then you should reject it.
 You might want to reject a capture if authorization has expired or if you suspect that the request is fraudulent or high risk.
 You should only reject a capture in the case of final and irrecoverable errors.
 Otherwise, you should re-attempt to resolve the capture.

-The app rejects a capture using the captureSessionReject
+The app rejects a capture using the captureSessionReject mutation.

-As part of the rejection, you need to include a reason why the capture was rejected as part of CaptureSessionRejectionReasonInput
+As part of the rejection, you need to include a reason why the capture was rejected as part of CaptureSessionRejectionReasonInput.

 Example GraphQL mutation: